tum-esi/testbench/README.md

 - You can use your browser and the GET requests to inpect all properties during the procedure.

 - How to use testbench screencast video is in the making.

+## Missing features which will be added in soon future:

+- observable properties testing
+- events testing
+- adapting to protocol bindings (TestBench as well as test_servient have hard coded HTTP protocol bingings)